Countly/countly-server/README.md

 **We're hiring:** Countly is looking for full stack node.js developers to work on its core platform.
 [Click this link for job description](https://count.ly/full-stack-node-js-developer/)

 ##What's Countly?
-[Countly](http://count.ly) is an innovative, real-time, open source mobile analytics application.
+[Countly](http://count.ly) is an innovative, real-time, open source mobile analytics and push notifications platform.
 It collects data from mobile phones, tablets and other internet-connected devices, and visualizes this information to analyze mobile application usage and end-user behavior.
 There are two parts of Countly: the server that collects and analyzes data, and mobile SDK that sends this data.

-This repository holds Countly Community Edition.
-For more information other versions (e.g Enterprise Edition), see [Editions page](https://count.ly/products/editions/)
+This repository includes Countly Community Edition.
+For more information other versions (e.g Enterprise Edition), see [comparison of different Countly editions](https://count.ly/compare)

 ![Countly dashboard screenshot](http://a.fsdn.com/con/app/proj/countly/screenshots/dashboard_without_realtime.png)